mui/material-ui/docs/src/pages/getting-started/support/support.md

 ### GitHub <img src="/static/images/logos/github.svg" width="24" height="24" alt="GitHub logo" loading="lazy" />

-We use GitHub issues exclusively as a bugs and feature requests tracker.
+We use GitHub issues exclusively as a bug and feature request tracker.
 If you think you have found a bug, or have a new feature idea, please start by making sure it hasn't already been [reported or fixed](https://github.com/mui-org/material-ui/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aclosed).
 You can search through existing issues and pull requests to see if someone has reported one similar to yours.

 [Open an issue](https://github.com/mui-org/material-ui/issues/new/choose)